Grilled Tofu With BBQ Glaze

 See our full list of the best grilling tools to have in your collection.

 You want to be sure you have long tongs.
-The other important tool is a long silicone brush.
-Both prevent your arms and hands from being burned over a direct grill at 500 degrees.
+Grilled tofu steaks are smaller, and having long tongs are important, preventing your arms and hands from being burned over a direct grill at 500 degrees.
+Also consider investing in a good silicone basting brush for applying any sauces.

 • Using a sheet tray, place a towel down and then place the tofu halves directly on the towel.
 Place another towel on top of the tofu halves, and then, on top of that towel, place another sheet try, then add a heavy item on top of the sheet tray to press down on the tofu, allowing the excess liquid to seep into the towels.
 I find a cast iron pan works well for this.
 Alternatively you can use a brick, a hand weight, or a large can of tomatoes.
 You need the weight to press the liquid out of the tofu halves.